gregor42/python-for-the-stoopid/README.md

 PyDev on Eclipse.
 That's the one.

-I find my chouces are constrained severely by the fact that I'm running Snow Leopard.
+I find my choices are constrained severely by the fact that I'm running Snow Leopard.
 It is amazing how long a Windows or Linux build will remain viable & supported ***even by Apple*** but an aging OS/X rev bearer can basically go eat shit.  :sigh:

 But I'm off-topic right?  meh